Unprecedented control over consistency, efficiency and scale

 Don’t conform to your database.
 Make your database conform to you.

-It is common for applications using the FairCom c-tree Database Engine to achieve hundreds of thousands of real-world transactions per second on a single server.
+It is common for applications using the FairCom Database Engine to achieve hundreds of thousands of real-world transactions per second on a single server.
 Imagine replacing scores of NoSQL servers with two servers.
 This greatly reduces your hardware, license and support costs.